How far did Jesus and Mary Walk?

 I, Arthur Blessitt as the Guinness Book of Record’s holder for ‘the world’s longest walk’ I have spent now 51 years walking with a 12 foot cross around the world.
 By the grace and mercy of God I have carried the cross in 324 nations, island groups and territories.
-The distance is over 42,788 walking miles (68,860 km).
-This is the 51st year 1968-2019.
+The distance is as of January 1st 2021, 43,340 walking miles (69,748 km).
+This is the 54th year 1968-2021.
 As a ‘walking man’ and follower of Jesus I of course have pondered over and over the life of Jesus and his lifestyle and travel.
 This also is true of Mary the Mother of Jesus.
 I feel that as you see the following facts you will begin to look at both Jesus and Mary in a different light.
 Most often Jesus is shown in artist’s paintings and film in a white clean robe and Mary in spotless clothes.
 I feel it is very important to see both Jesus and Mary in a true real life way.

 I have never read, nor can I find any information on the miles they walked.
 To most it is assumed that Jesus traveled only a few miles from where He was born.
 I read a recent book saying Jesus never traveled over 30 miles from His birthplace.
 Another source says 90 miles.
 All such statements are inaccurate, as I will soon show.
 I begin this study alone with the leading of the Holy Spirit.
 After the first draft and appearing on T.V.
 Rev. Mike Ooten who has offered great insight to the fact of Jesus attending at least three festivals a year joined me in this historic endeavor.
 His notes are toward the end of this article.